 A variety of speakers are invited to address our students to help them understand their safety both online and in the community at large.
-All teaching staff have been professionally trained to deliver the Keeping Safe: Child Safe Curriculum program which has been integrated into each subject in the school curriculum from Little Georgies to Year 12 (see page 26).
-There are clear guidelines for staff and volunteers in the Staff Code of Conduct and Staff Social Media Policy about communication with students.
+All teaching staff have been professionally trained to deliver the Keeping Safe: Child Protection Curriculum program which has been integrated into each subject in the school curriculum from Little Georgies to Year 12 (see page 26).
+There are clear guidelines for staff and volunteers in the Staff Code of Conduct and ASC Use of Electronic Facilities Policy about communication with students.